 The UAE provides high-quality education and plenty of job opportunities in the knowledge-driven economy of the UAE.
 It undertakes many efforts to maintain the standard of high-quality education and provide a fair job market.
 It ensures that citizens and residents are capable of earning a decent livelihood and enjoy quality life in the UAE.

-Providing cohesive society and preserved identity is one of the six pillars of the UAE National Agenda.
 The UAE aims to promote an inclusive environment that integrates all segments of society while preserving the UAE's unique culture, heritage and traditions and reinforces social and family cohesion.

 Read more about how the UAE reduces poverty through education, jobs, social support and financing businesses.